 Fun fact: The Split Rock Lighthouse is widely regarded as one of the most beautiful lighthouses in the United States.

 Take a train ride up the North Shore.
 This was by far one of the most fun things we did during my most recent stay in Duluth.
-We bought very reasonably priced first-class tickets on The Duluth Zephyr, which is an old train that follows the shoreline of Lake Superior.
+We bought very reasonably priced first-class tickets for The Duluth Zephyr, which is an old train that follows the shoreline of Lake Superior.

 If you get first class tickets, you can sit in their Dome Car – a plexiglass encased car which gives you memory-making views – while enjoying two complimentary drinks and a small snack.

 You can take the Duluth Zephyr all the way up to Two Harbors, or take a shorter one-and-a-half-hour ride that will bring you just out of Duluth proper.